Skip to Main Content

 Databases

-These subscriptions provide access to millions of newspaper, magazine and scholarly journal articles, as well as other formats including eBooks, audio files and videos.
-Temple subscribes to a vast number of databases covering all subjects, which you can access for free!
+When you're looking for articles, your "go-to" place will be Library Databases.
+These subscriptions provide free access to millions of credible newspaper, magazine and scholarly journal articles, as well as other formats including eBooks, audio files and videos.
+Temple subscribes to more than 1,000 databases covering all sorts of subjects.

 Search ALL Temple University library databases for articles: